davekinkead/thesis/outline.md

 But what of constitutional constraints?
 All modern democracies have formal legal constraints  that limit the powers of the executive, legislative, and judiciary.
 And typically, these limits can be altered democratically via referenda.
 Don’t these limits work and aren’t they democratic?

 To a degree, yes.
 It’s certainly true that constitutional constraints promote a functional democracy.
 And it’s true that they tend to limit abuses of power.
-In this regard, they seem much better than no constraints at all - acting as a kind of hand-break on tyranny.
-But the inability of democratic theory to explain and justify why the particular constraints in particular constitutions should be there rather than equally justifiable alternatives makes them some what arbitrary
+In this regard, any constitutional constraint is much better than no constraints at all - acting as a kind of hand-break on tyranny.
+But the inability of democratic theory to explain and justify why the particular constraints in particular constitutions should be there rather than equally justifiable alternatives makes them some what arbitrary.
+The content of these constraints must be specific and relevant to the particular conception of democratic value these constraints are supposed to promote and enable.
+And without a coherent way of specifying them so that they are congruent with a particular vision of democracy, then they are largely arbitrary.

-If democratic authority requires coherent justifications, then our inability to justify the particular limits essential to democracy means that democratic authority can’t be justified.
+So if democratic authority requires coherent justifications, then our inability to justify the particular limits essential to democracy means that democratic authority can’t be justified.

 ## Paradoxes of Procedure